riseup-labs/ureport-r4v/CONTRIBUTING.md

 1. Clone the repo with 'git clone https://github.com/riseup-labs/ureport-r4v.git'
 2. Add your google-services.json file
-3. Install the dependencies
+3. Get the dependencies
 4. Run the project

 ### Coding style

 Please follow the coding style of the project.
-UReport Offline is built in MVVM architecture
+UReport R4V is built in MVVM architecture

 ## Submitting a Pull Request(Guidelines)